snozbot/fungus/Docs/fungus_docs/glossary.md

 <!-- ******************************* -->
 **Coding / Scripting**:
-Writing lines of computer code to control execution of a computer program, such as a Unity game (as opposed to using a visual language such as Fungus Flowcharts).
+Writing lines of computer code to control execution of a computer program, such as a Unity game (as opposed to using a visual language such as %Fungus Flowcharts).

 <!-- ******************************* -->
 **Command**: